openstack/diskimage-builder/elements/serial-console/README.md

-Start getty on ttyS0 and/or ttyS1
+Start getty on active serial consoles.

 With ILO and other remote admin environments, having a serial console can be useful for debugging and troubleshooting.